ReactiveBayes/RxInfer.jl/docs/src/manuals/comparison.md

 end
 ```

-- **Debugging & Visualization**: `RxInfer.jl` does provide a mechanism to debug the inference [procedure](@ref user-guide-debugging), even though not as seamlessly as some other packages.
+- **Debugging & Visualization**: `RxInfer.jl` does provide a mechanism to debug the inference [procedure](@ref user-guide-debugging) and [visualise](https://reactivebayes.github.io/GraphPPL.jl/stable/) the graph structure, even though not as seamlessly as some other packages.